What Is The Modal Model Of Memory?

-They differ regarding how each encodes information, its capacity and how long information can be stored in it.
+Each store of memory differs regarding how each encodes information, its capacity, and how long information can be preserved.

 Sensory Register Or Sensory Memory

-Each of our senses has a sensory register or sensory memory system.
-Each one holds information for anywhere from a fraction of a second to just a few seconds.
-No processing of the information takes place, and so no meaning is attached to it.
-If it is not attended to (if we do not pay attention to it), then the information is filtered out, lost and forgotten.
+The Atkinson-Shiffrin model of memory proposes that each of our senses has a sensory register or sensory memory system.
+These systems retain information for a fraction of a second to just a few seconds.
+In the sensory register no processing of the information takes place, therefore no meaning is attached to it.
+If it is not attended to (if we do not pay attention to it), then the information is filtered out, lost, and forgotten.
 If the information is attended to, then it is transferred to the short-term memory.
 During the few precious moments that the sensory registers hold on to information, a phenomenon known as the "cocktail party effect" can take place:

 Due to limitations in researching some of the registers, the Atkinson-Shiffrin model focuses on just two:

 One example of echoic memory is called the "What did you say?" phenomenon and it is one perhaps all of us have experienced.
-Right after someone says something to us we ask "What did you say?" thinking we have not heard what they said.
+Right after someone says something to us, we ask "What did you say?" thinking we have not heard what they said.
 Yet, before they can repeat whatever it is they said, we suddenly "realize" what it was and can respond.
-It is almost as if you hear their words after you have already asked the speaker to repeat.
+It is almost as if you hear their words after you have already asked the speaker to repeat them.

 Short-Term Store Or Short-Term Memory